 11. Get some exercise

-Light exercise, such as walking, yoga, or jogging, can encourage bowel movements by increasing blood flow throughout your abdomen.
+Light exercises like walking or yoga can encourage bowel movements by increasing blood flow throughout your abdomen.

 12. Try colonic massage

-Manually massaging the colon can help stimulate the bowels for people whose constipation is caused by the slow movement of stool through the colon.
+Manually massaging the colon may help stimulate the bowels for people whose constipation is caused by the slow movement of stool through the colon.

 A 2021 study suggested that an automatic abdominal massage device helped reduce stool transit time in people with chronic constipation.